Newman Hall: Early life and the Albion Chapel

-Christopher Newman Hall's father was John Vine Hall (1774–1860), proprietor and printer of the Maidstone Journal, and the author of a popular evangelical work called The Sinner's Friend.
-Christopher's first university degree was a London University BA in theology obtained at Highbury College, Middlesex in 1841.
+Newman Hall's father was John Vine Hall (1774–1860), proprietor and printer of the Maidstone Journal, and the author of a popular evangelical work called The Sinner's Friend.
+Newman's first university degree was a London University BA in theology obtained at Highbury College, Middlesex in 1841.
 The following year he began his pastoral work at a Congregational chapel, the Albion Chapel, Albion Street, Hull.
 In 1843 he travelled through Scotland with a companion, where he found himself debating slavery with two American ladies who were slave owners themselves.

 At Hull, Newman Hall engaged actively in social causes, including support for Chartism and temperance reform.
 To promote the latter cause he wrote The Scriptural Claims of Teetotalism, whilst his thoughts on Chartism and political causes, being influenced by the weekly Christian Socialist written by Charles Kingsley, Frederick Maurice and Thomas Hughes, was brought together in a small pamphlet entitled Divine Socialism, or The Man Christ Jesus.
-In 1846 Christopher Newman Hall married his first wife, Charlotte, only daughter of Dr William Gordon FLS, both of Hull.
+In 1846 Newman Hall married his first wife, Charlotte, only daughter of Dr William Gordon FLS, both of Hull.

+In 1848 he published his most famous tract, Come to Jesus.

 During the twelve years of his ministry at Albion Chapel, the membership increased greatly, necessitating a branch chapel.
 A school was also opened.
 His popularity led to invitations to preach at many of Yorkshire's Free Churches in Beverley, Selby, Leeds, Huddersfield, Filey, Harrogate, York, and Ripon.